 If this doesn’t work, you can use the evidence you have gathered to enforce your contract.
 Start by simply going above your client’s head to the next-level manager at the company.

-If this doesn’t work (or if your client IS the head of the company), you can get lawyers involved.
+If this doesn’t work (or if your client IS the head of the company), you can hire a lawyer.
 Just know that it will cost you a decent amount of money (probably $1000+), so make sure it’s worth it.

 Should you use a verbal contract?